raptorf1/atm_challenge_Zane_George/README.md

 ```
  As a User
- In order to make an withdrawal
+ In order to make a withdrawal
  The ATM needs to have funds
  ```